“He knows that I’m worried about him, so he worries about my worrying.” - Taylor, recovering mom

 We claim the best chance at sustained recovery because we facilitate a practice that offers a superior level of client connection and compassion, across a wide spectrum of recovery services, delivered over an extended period of time.

-Our "whole family" recovery approach, for the best outcomes, can total one year of continuous involvement with a coach.
+Our "whole family" recovery approach, for the best outcomes, can sometimes total one year of continuous involvement with a coach.
+Everyone progresses differently.

 REMEMBER you child has not “messed up” and the role of the treatment process is not to “fix” him or her.

 Alcoholism and drug addiction affects the whole family - young, teenage, or grown-up children; wives or husbands; brothers or sisters; parents or other relatives and friends.
-One family member addicted to alcohol and drugs means the whole family suffers.
+One family member addicted to alcohol and drugs means the whole family struggles.

 Addiction is a family issue that stresses the family to the breaking point, impacts the stability of the home, the family's unity, mental health, physical health, finances, and overall family dynamics.